7shi/dante-la-el/Inferno/MT/compare-en.md

 in all his thoughts weeps and becomes sad;
 </td></tr>
 <tr><td>Bard-1</td><td align="right">57</td><td>
-that in all his thoughts he cries and is sad;
+who in all his thoughts cries and saddens;
 </td></tr>
 <tr><td>Bard-2</td><td align="right">57</td><td>
-Who in all his thoughts cries and saddens;
+who in all his thoughts weeps and is sad;
 </td></tr>
 <tr><td>DeepL</td><td align="right">57</td><td>
 Who in all his thoughts weeps and is distressed;